TheodoreBellas/cinTile/README.md

 # Installation

-At the moment, this extension isn't available for download via the Extensions Manager/Cinnamon Spices, mainly because:

-* I don't actually know how to do that.
-* It hasn't been tested on any machine other than my own, and I'm not entirely sure it works. (see: "Would You Like To Know More?")

-Manual installation is as follows.
+Recently, this extension was added into the Cinnamon Spices Extensions repository!
+You can download it from Cinnamon's extensions menu, or from the entry on the Spices list [here](https://cinnamon-spices.linuxmint.com/extensions/view/90).

+Or, if you prefer, manual installation instructions are as follows:

 	git clone https://github.com/tabcodes/cinTile.git

-(Or download the project's ZIP archive and extract it.)
+(Or download the project's ZIP archive and extract it)

 Move the resulting folder to the Cinnamon extensions folder: